 What do companies like Lufthansa, Danone, and Nike have in common?

-Well, aside from being leaders in their respective fields, these companies have all invested in their very own business incubators and are currently reaping the benefits.
-Incubators can help corporations grow, operate more efficiently and find disruptive solutions to traditional problems.
+Well, aside from being leaders in their respective fields, these companies have all invested in starting their very own business incubators and are currently reaping the benefits.
+Corporate incubators can help companies grow, operate more efficiently, and find disruptive solutions to traditional problems.